Current Programs

 noun: the simultaneous cultivation of several diverse kinds of [creativity, culture-making and beings]

-We at In Situ Polyculture Commons (ISPC) champion the meaningful intersection of creativity and ecology: all culture-making and expression happens in a specific context comprised of place, time and myriad, interwoven relationships— whether or not an artist’s focus is solely on those connections.
+We champion the meaningful intersection of creativity and ecology: all culture-making and expression happens in a specific context comprised of place, time and myriad, interwoven relationships— whether or not an artist’s focus is solely on those connections.
+Through our residencies and programming we support cross-pollination between creative and research disciplines, re-skilling and material knowledge for artists, and the cultivation of rich creative practices for individual artists, collaborative groups, and our communities.

 ISPC is an experiment in revitalizing an old idea; the creation of creative space to be shared as commons.
 We are especially interested in;